Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Then, with the right sides up, lay the third face up too, above the edge of the second one.
 Glue or sew it all the way across.
 Then, sit your Kindle or tablet in place and measure how far up the "fold" of the placemat has to be.
 You may have to fold over the edge either inside or outside for a matching look to get it right.
 Then glue the edge up and secure till it's cool.
 Don't be impatient.
 Kindles weigh more than you think.
 One minute too soon and it maybe too late to save.

 NOTE: Don't do what I did.
 I didn't measure it and it was too large for the Kindle to show and grab.
 I had to fold over the bottom 3" and glue.
 Not the affect I wanted, but if you "do as I said and not as I did"...yours will turn out nicer.
 PS: Works great for the remote, too!

 I have seen these done with the idea of a paperback or TV remote for slipping between the mattress and box springs so I ran with that idea.

 I m always looking for my remote in the bedroom, so I decided to make a remote holder with plastic canvas.
 I used left over yarn and beads, and some wire for the handle, and made a tassel for more decoration.

 I was always losing my remote in the bedroom.
 Plus I have two small grandchildren that like to play with the remote control.
 I got a small laundry net bag, like you use to wash small items.

-This is a guide about making a chair caddy.
+This is a page about making a chair caddy.
 A homemade chair caddy is a perfect way to keep kids school supplies, TV remotes, and even craft tools organized.